table of contents Table of contents

 If you want to be more specific about list position, use:

-await page.getByRole('button').nth(3).click();
+await page.getByRole('button').nth(3).click()

-The .nth() funciton is zero-indexed, so .nth(3) will select the fourth item in the results.
+The .nth() function is zero-indexed, so .nth(3) will select the fourth item in the results.
 Positional selectors work, but they can be brittle, if we have dynamic page content, selecting anything but the first result may present a false positive.
 To be really sure that we’re pointing to the correct element in a dynamic list, do a bit of element filtering.

 Element Filtering in Playwright